President Joko Widodo asks banks to increase the share of credit to MSMEs and BIS prepares the ultra micro segment as a source of growth - ExBulletin

 Another achievement recorded by Holding UMi is that it distributed financing of IDR 53 trillion via digital caps or cashless to more than 8.6 million customers.
 Holding UMi has also integrated over 31 million pieces of data to use as cross-selling marketing.

-“Ultra Micro Holing is in fact in its spirit to be more efficient and also more effective in supporting MSMEs, so that BRI can extend the reach of services to as many people as possible in the most manner and at the most cost possible,” concluded Sunarso.
+“Ultra Micro Holing is in fact in its spirit to be more efficient and effective in supporting MSMEs, so that BRI can extend the reach of services to as many people as possible in the most efficient manner and cost possible,” concluded Sunarso.

 |